 One team has observed that fibromyalgia patients with persistent sleep problems share characteristics with people who have insomnia, such as having erratic sleep and wake schedules and spending too much time in bed.
-This team is testing whether strategies developed to help insomnia patients will also help people with fibromyalgia achieve deep sleep, which eases pain and fatigue.
+(Yes, I could have told them about this erratic sleep and the love hate relationship I have with my bed.)

 Preliminary results show that sleep education, which teaches good sleep habits, and cognitive behavioral therapy, which includes sleep education and a regimen to correct poor habits and improper sleep schedules, both reduce insomnia.

 MY CONTINUING SLEEP PROBLEMS.

 Now that my children are all grown I still have problems with sleep.
 I am even considering sleeping in a separate bed from my husband for my own health.
 This is a big step both emotionally and economically but I do notice I sleep so much better when I visit my mother.
 After about 4 days there, sleeping in my own bed by myself, my pain reduces.
 This is amazing occurence to anyone who suffers from chronic pain.
 So all the teaching about good sleep habits and providing cognitive behaviour therapy really does not help if you are a light sleeper yourself and sleep with a snorer, who has sleep apnea who constantly wakes and is rolling around the bed and pulling the covers off you!